GW-datasci/25-spring-ESCHWARTZ/Weekly Updates.md

   - One of the next steps for me is fine-tuning hyperparameters for my models.
   -

 # Week 5:
 - Finished my data pre-processing steps.
 - Working on running my models now!

+# Week 6:
+- Ran my models!
+  - MLP worked best, then Random forest with Temp having the highest feature importance.
+  - Looking to do more biological research to determine why this is.
+- Going to work on starting my paper this week.